ibexus-platform/ibexus-connector/README.md

 ### Command line tool usage

 Connect to your container via a shell to use ibexus-connector on the command line.
 The executable is located at `/usr/local/bin/ibexus-connector`.

+### Executable file

+Download the executable binary at <https://github.com/ibexus-platform/ibexus-connector/releases>.
+At the moment, only Unix 64bit is supported.
+Unpack the `.zip` file and move the contained executable to a location of your choice, preferrably `/usr/local/bin` or some other location in your shell's `PATH`.
+Run the binary from your terminal with `ibexus-connector`.
+The binary supports both the command line tool and the REST API modes of IBEXUS Connector.
+The executable has extensive documentation available.
+Get started by executing `ibexus-connector --help` in your terminal.

 ## Documentation